• Products

 A subset of financial aid, grants are need-based and don’t need to be repaid.
 If you’re looking for grants (and financial aid in general), the Free Application for Federal Student Aid (FAFSA) is your first step.
 The FAFSA is completed annually to determine eligibility for financial aid, which could include both federal grants and federal student loans.

 Typically, the FAFSA opens on October 1; it asks for information such as bank statements, records of investments, tax returns, and which schools you’re considering applying to.
 In general, it’s recommended that families submit their FAFSA as soon as it becomes available.
-While grants are need-based, some states use the FAFSA on a first-come, first-serve basis.
-Further, some schools (regardless of location) also award financial aid (i.e., grants) on a first-come, first-served basis as well.
+While grants are need-based, some states use the FAFSA on a first-come, first-served basis.
+Further, some schools (regardless of location) also award financial aid (i.e., grants) on a first-come, first-served basis.
 Delaying your application could make a big difference in the financial-aid package you’re offered.

 Are There Other Resources for Grants?